google-parfait/tensorflow-federated/tensorflow_federated/python/examples/README.md

 # TensorFlow Federated Examples

-This directory contains example code that uses TFF API.
+This directory contains canonical examples of how to use TFF.